RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 - Testing data is flooded with harms

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
-<br>Dashboard files show of using programs to run the monitoring bot.
+<br>Dashboard files show of using program to run the monitoring bot.
 Monitoring js files are included.
 - In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts. <i>The adversiarial framework of operations or tactic strategy is further a layer. </i>

 <b>Natural Language Understanding:</b>